TerrassaRocketTeam/hybrid-control-panel-web/readme.md

 - 9. Open your favorite browser (chrome is recomended) and go to `localhost:5000`
 - 10. The default password is `previsió`.
 After logging in, you can unlock the other controls by pressing down control

+##### Configure
+- 11. See conf.js to change the configuration of the software.
+Some changes may rquire restart of the server or `npm run build` to be executed (or both).

 ##### Develop and debug
-- 11. If debug is needed, add a .env file to the root with the following content:
+- 12. If debug is needed, add a .env file to the root with the following content:
 ```
 NODE_ENV=development
 ```
-- 12. Run `npm run watch` to continuosly compile the files. (use `npm run build` to compile the minified and production files)
+- 13. Run `npm run watch` to continuosly compile the files. (use `npm run build` to compile the minified and production files)